 - For Linux, test the connection with command line.
 For more information, see Commands for Malwarebytes Nebula Linux endpoints.

 Cause: Windows endpoints require certificates to connect with Nebula.

 Resolution: Check and update the endpoint certificates.
-For more information, see Endpoint certificates are outdated in Malwarebytes Nebula.
+For more information, see Windows endpoint certificates are outdated in Malwarebytes Nebula.